 - A signed statement by the requester of the steps taken to ensure that such late transfers will not occur again

-The Managing Director of Research and Sponsored Programs, Chief Financial Officer, or Executive Director must approve cost transfers that are made later than 90 days after the posting of the charge to the accounting records.
+Associate Director of Post-Award, Associate Director of Accounting, Chief Financial Officer, or Executive Director must approve cost transfers that are made later than 90 days after the posting of the charge to the accounting records.

 8. Other Considerations